-- 33. Internet access and electronic mail is intended for business use, and as such professional judgment and common sense is to be used to ensure that the reputation of the MSA is maintained. - 34.
-Internet activity and email may be subject to monitoring and inspection by management without advance notice.
-Accordingly, employees should not consider electronic mail to be private. - 35.
-The MSA is a public body under the Freedom of Information and Protection of Privacy Act and all records, including emails and instant messages, may be producible to a requesting third party pursuant to the terms of that Act. - 36.
-Any activity which is the result of email and electronic messaging, postings, commentary or opinions on blogs, social networking websites, or any user comment enabled website, in any medium be it text, video or audio format, must respect the MSA's confidentiality requirements. - 37.
-Employees must not post any defamatory or derogatory comments about co-workers, management, the MSA, market participants or stakeholders, even if the identity of the individuals, the MSA or other organizations is masked by the use of aliases.
-Employees are entitled to make fair comment about events of a public nature but should make it clear that, if the event has anything to do with the mandate of the MSA, unless the comment is part of an MSA sanctioned initiative, the opinions expressed are the employee's own and not the views of the MSA. - 38.
-Failure to abide by any of these rules may result in disciplinary action, up to and including termination. - 39.
-The results of monitoring may be reported to the employee, their supervisor, or senior management.
-Specific sites may be blocked from access at management's discretion.
-In addition, employees are expected to use common sense in judging whether their Internet browsing is impacting their productivity at work (for example, personal use in making travel arrangements, reviewing stock prices, etc.).
+Internet access and email is intended for business use, and as such professional judgment and common sense is to be used to ensure that the reputation of the MSA is maintained.

+Internet activity and email may be subject to monitoring and inspection by MSA management without advance notice.
+Accordingly, employees should not consider email to be private.

+The MSA is a public body under the Freedom of Information and Protection of Privacy Act and all records, including emails and instant messages, may be producible to a requesting third party pursuant to the terms of that Act.

+Any activity which is the result of email and electronic messaging, postings, commentary or opinions on blogs, social networking websites, or any user comment enabled website, in any medium, be it text, video or audio format, must respect the MSA's confidentiality requirements.

+Employees must not post any defamatory or derogatory comments about co-workers, MSA management, the MSA, market participants or stakeholders, even if the identity of the individuals, the MSA or other organizations is masked using aliases.
+Employees are entitled to make fair comment about events of a public nature but should make it clear that, if the event has anything to do with the mandate of the MSA, unless the comment is part of an MSA sanctioned initiative, the opinions expressed are the employee's own and not the views of the MSA.

+Failure to abide by any of these provisions may result in disciplinary action, up to and including termination.

-3.9 Equal Employment Opportunity
+3.9 Equal employment opportunity

-- 40. The MSA supports the principle of equal access to employment promotions, training and career opportunities for all employees based upon job related knowledge, skill and ability. - 41.
+The MSA supports the principle of equal access to employment promotions, training and career opportunities for all employees based upon job-related knowledge, skill and ability.

 The MSA does not discriminate in its employment or promotion practices on the basis of age, race, religion, marital status, gender, sexual orientation, physical characteristics, color, ancestry or place of origin.